 Parkinson's disease (PD) is a chronic and progressive movement disorder, meaning that symptoms continue and worsen over time.
 Nearly one million people in the US are living with Parkinson's disease.
 The cause is unknown, and although there is presently no cure, there are treatment options such as medication and surgery to manage its symptoms.

-How Marijuana Helps
+How Cannabis Helps

-Marijuana contains more than 100 neuro active chemicals that work with two types of cannabinoid receptors, type 1 (CB1) located in the brain and type 2 (CB2) located in the brain and peripheral immune system.
+Cannabis contains more than 100 neuro active chemicals that work with two types of cannabinoid receptors, type 1 (CB1) located in the brain and type 2 (CB2) located in the brain and peripheral immune system.
 Cannabinoids have powerful, indirect effects on these receptors, but researchers are unsure how.
 People with PD have less CB1 receptors than people who do not have PD.
-A boost to the CB1 receptor through an agonist, like marijuana, can improve tremors and may alleviate dyskinesia.
+A boost to the CB1 receptor through an agonist, like Cannabis, can improve tremors and may alleviate dyskinesia.
 Similarly, the other receptor, CB2, is also being studied to determine if it can modify the disease or provide neuroprotective benefits.
 However, a unified hypothesis does not currently exist for either receptor because there is too much conflicting data on the effectiveness of cannabinoids and these receptors.